 A classic example of this is Anne Heche.
 She was in a relationship with Ellen Degeneres.
 Then suddenly she left Ellen and was dating a guy.
 She only dated men after Ellen.

 Even at the time she was dating Ellen, Anne was saying she was just trying things out.
 She said she wasn’t a lesbian, but she loved Ellen.

 That’s not uncommon.
 I’ve heard it from women I know: “I just loved her, but I’m not into lesbians.”

 No woman wants to get her heart tied up with someone who could leave her for the other sex.

 If we’re being honest, many lesbian relationships end because it’s just not working, not because of a guy.

 There is no certainty in the dating world.
 You have to take chances.

 If you’re comfortable dating bisexuals, then please do.
 You just might find long-lasting love and happiness.

-And if you realize she’s just not that into lesbians, then you’ll have had an adventure and hopefully come out on the other side a better version of yourself for it.
+And if you realize she’s just not that into lesbian women, or just not that into you, then you’ll have had a fun bisexual dating adventure and hopefully come out on the other side a better version of yourself for it.